RyanButler53/PathOfLegends/README.md

 ### Development

 - Change PlayMatch and winsMatch to take in a POINTER to the arrays with league reqs and gold step rules
- 	- Allows for multipliers that let players skip entire leagues with a single win (Do we really want this???)
+ 	- Allows for multipliers that let players skip entire leagues with a single win
- 	- Multithreading!
-Running 5 simulations in parallel seems very useful.
-Output goes to a separate file, so no mutex, no race conditions.
-Reading from the player file is concurrent and safe.
+	- THIS IS REALLY IMPORTANT!
+ALLOWS FOR DROPPING LEAGUES TO PROPERLY HAVE LEAGUE BENCHMARKS

 ### Experiments
 - Find out how many battles are played to get a 1% UC
+- Solved.
+Roughly 51 million.
 - Experiment with shortening the path and cutting down golden stps
 	- 5-10 trials of 3-4 settings sims, probably on 10% scale:
 	- Path Length: 60,  no gold steps in leagues